How CLI Context Works

 owner/repo. - Sends that identity to the platform so the request is scoped to the matching workspace.

-osmosis dataset list, osmosis train submit, osmosis rollout list, and osmosis deploy should be run from inside the cloned workspace repository.
+osmosis dataset list, osmosis train submit, osmosis rollout list, and osmosis model deploy should be run from inside the cloned workspace repository.

 The